 I love a good easy corner to corner crochet blanket pattern.
-They’re great to sit back and watch a favorite show because you don’t have to think too much.
-Plus when they get bog enough they keep your lap warm while you crochet.
+They’re great to sit back and watch a favorite show because you don’t have to think too much with the Lark Throw Free Crochet Blanket Pattern.
+Plus when they get big enough they keep your lap warm while you crochet.
 The Lark Throw Crochet pattern was designed with a fun color striping.
 The great thing is I worked it out so you don’t have to fasten off (except when adding a new skein) which means NO ends to weave in!
 I have weaving in ends, haha.
 Of course you don’t have to follow the stripe pattern.
 You can follow the stitch pattern and add your own stripes or none.
 The possibilities are endless!

 Use #LarkThrow and tag me @ktandthesquid when sharing on social media!